Where the wild things are film review

 Based on a short children's story of the same name by Maurice Sendak, Where the Wild Things Are is an interesting tale.
 The short story is just a few pages long and consists mainly of illustrations so it was quite an ambitious feat for the writers to develop a movie lasting over an hour and a half.

-I am one of the few who was not familiar with the short story before watching the film.
+I am one of the few who was not familiar with the short story before watching Where the Wild Things Are the movie.
 When it was advertised as being based on one of the most beloved children's stories of all time, my ears perked up.
 How could I not know about this story?
 Book reviews show it to be one of the all time favorite stories of much of its audience.
 A minority of people do not like the story and find it a bit creepy.

 The story features monsters that look formidable but are really quite harmless.
 The story begins with a young boy Max who has behavioral problems that some might just call his being bratty.
 He seems to be starved for attention.
 His father is absent and his mother is dating.
 His sister Claire is in high school and has her own friends.
 Max is largely ignored by her and her friends.
 He decides to get some attention by starting a snowball fight with them as they emerge from the house.
 It is all fun and games at first.
 Max is enjoying himself and Claire and her friends are happy to participate by throwing snowballs back at Max, but soon Max is in tears as he seems to have been hurt by being hit too hard.
 He is ignored instead of comforted as his sister and her friends get into a car and leave.